vfarcic/devops24/manuscript/06-jenkins-setup.md

     --set jenkins.Master.GAuthFile=$G_AUTH_FILE
 ```

-Please note that depending on your choices `AMI_ID`, `G_PROJECT`, and `G_AUTH_FILE` might not be set and, as the result, not all the changes we made to the Chart will be available.
+Please note that, depending on your choices, `AMI_ID`, `G_PROJECT`, and `G_AUTH_FILE` might not be set and, as the result, not all the changes we made to the Chart will be available.

 Do you remember the patch I explained before?
 The one that is a temporary fix for the inability to change ClusterRoleBinding to RoleBinding?
 We still need to apply it.